adamhoof/CDN77-DNS/README.md

 ### Main ideas
   - Core -> addresses repeat a lot and storing each will create a lot of redundancy in searching and space, looks like a tree of some sort (the lookup in trees is definitely more efficient if designed carefully).
-  - build a binary trie structure, where each level represents a specific bit position of an address in binary form and each node at that level represents either 1 or 0 of an address
+  - build a binary trie structure, where each level represents a specific bit position of an address in binary form and each node at that level represents either 1 or 0 of an address.
   - check for overlapping rules according to RFC by throwing an error for DNS server admin to check
-  - implement search by traversing the trie down, just following the existing path in the trie
+  - implement search by traversing the trie down, just following the existing path in the trie.

 ### Thought processes (literary):
 1. **How to split the address into nodes?** -> store numbers in each node to represent 4 bits of address
-   - Issue: This allowed shallow Trie (128 / 4 = 32 levels only at most), 4 children per node BUT did not align with prefix lengths, we would have hard time storing and representing prefixes that are not multiples of 4, like 31
+   - Issue: This allowed shallow Trie (128 / 4 = 32 levels only at most), 4 children per node BUT did not align with prefix lengths, we would have hard time storing and representing prefixes that are not multiples of 4, like 31.
    - Solution: We can store just one bit per node instead of numbers (which makes it into a binary trie), aligning with prefix exactly: prefix 31 = trie level 31, much more granular!
-2. **How to store the PoP ID?** -> specific nodes will each either have or not have PoP ID assigned to them as per the routing data example
+2. **How to store the PoP ID?** -> specific nodes will each either have or not have PoP ID assigned to them as per the routing data example.
 3. **Approximate time complexity of search (route)?** -> It will be dependent on the trie depth (max 128), because of the trie traversal, that should be way better than O(n), where n is number of records, we are not even dependent on records number at all!
-4. **How will it work then?** -> Hmm, so there is the initial trie build (based on the given routing data) and then the search (route)
+4. **How will it work then?** -> Hmm, so there is the initial trie build (based on the given routing data) and then the search (route).
    - **Trie build**: Traverse the trie down and build nodes that do not yet exist, connecting to the existing ones (pointer).
 Each node will point to max 2 child nodes (binary trie), representing either 1 or 0 of the address.
      - Partially overlapping paths?
        - Issue: What if we find more specific path (greater prefix) with the same PoP ID, ie. 198?
 To optimise space, we will probably delete the less specific path?